KL3/github-pages-with-jekyll/index.md

+---
-# Welcome to my github page
+title: Welcome to my github page
+---
 Kevin is testing out GitHub pages so bear with him